BuelentUendes/buelentuendes.github.io/_publications/work_in_progress.md

 ---
 title: "Work in progress"
 collection: publications
-type: "Undergraduate course"
+type: "publications"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+# venue: "University 1, Department"
 date: 20.08.2023
-location: "City, Country"
+location: "Amsterdam, the Netherlands"
 ---

-This is is still work in progress :man_technologist: :books:
+This is is still work in progress 📚 🧑‍💻